tainacan/tainacan-wiki/dev/admin-form-hooks.md

 ```
 You can decide where do you want to save the data.
 The most common approach is to use the `'tainacan-insert-tainacan-<entity-name>'` action to store the data as a `post_meta`.
 Despite the name, that action runs every time you create and update the entity.
 This is also where you may wish to perform some sanitization of the received value before passing it to the third parameter of `update_post_meta`.
 To learn more about WordPress Post Meta, take a look at [this article](https://developer.wordpress.org/plugins/metadata/managing-post-metadata/).

+> [!NOTE]
-?> One example of a situation where you won't use `post_meta` is in the User Role form.
+> One example of a situation where you won't use `post_meta` is in the User Role form.
 As there is no standard table to store custom data about Roles you may define a `wp_option` with an array that contains a list of roles and store the new fields for your current saved role there.

 ### Step 5: Expose Data Through REST API